 Who Is At Fault In A Car Accident?

 Being involved in a traffic collision is a stressful experience, but it’s vital to determine who the at fault party is as they will be liable for the costs of towing, repairs and a hire car.
-Determining fault will also have an impact if you make an insurance claim and might affect your entitlement to an accident replacement vehicle.
+Determining fault will also have an impact if you make an insurance claim following a police report and might affect your entitlement to an accident replacement vehicle.

 Remember that by law, you need to stop – in a safe place if possible – and offer assistance immediately after you’ve been involved in any type of road traffic collision.
-Firstly, make sure that every person who was involved is safe and uninjured.
+Firstly, make sure that every person including drivers involved in the motor vehicle accident is safe and uninjured.
 If your car is blocking the road or someone is seriously injured, you’ll need to call 000.

 Were There Any Signs of Negligence or Traffic Violations?